jeremybmerrill/flyover/instructions.md

 =========

-You need the following pieces of equipment for an exact clone of my setup.
+You need the following pieces of equipment for an exact clone of my setup; the cost should be about $100 (USD) total.
 If you're hardware and software savvy, you can certainly substitute different things.
 They're probably available for sale at somewhere other than Adafruit, but Adafruit is nice and friendly and generally seem like good people.
 (I'm not getting anything in exchange